LoupVaillant/Monocypher/README.md

 Customisation
 -------------

-_TODO: the test suite doesn't support the customisation yet._

 For simplicity, compactness, and performance reasons, Monocypher signatures default to EdDSA with curve25519 and Blake2b.
 This is different from the more mainstream Ed25519, which uses SHA-512